Support Us On Patreon

 Xichang Satellite Launch Center, People's Republic of China

-Launch Complex 3 (LC-3/LA-1) has witnessed the launch of 100 rockets, including 100 orbital launch attempts.
-While Xichang Satellite Launch Center, People's Republic of China, has been the site for 226 rocket launches.
+The Launch Complex 3 (LC-3/LA-1) launch pad has hosted 108 rocket launches, including 108 orbital launch attempts.
+The Xichang Satellite Launch Center, People's Republic of China launch site has been the location for 240 total rocket launches.

 The Xichang Satellite Launch Center is a spaceport in China.
 It is located in Zeyuan Town, northwest of Xichang, Liangshan Yi Autonomous Prefecture in Sichuan.